WDJ-PATH/PentagonWaterConsultants/README.md

 ![](https://img.shields.io/badge/4.-pyCharmIDE-inactive)

-## :star2:Features
+## :star2: Features

 ### User Side

-* Register account
+1. Register account
-* Reset Password
+2. Reset Password
-* View all their tests
+3. View all their tests
-* View specific test details
+4. View specific test details
-* Download unofficial pdf of test details
+5. Download unofficial pdf of test details
-* View enquiry information
+6. View enquiry information

 ### Manager Side

-* Register account
+1. Register account
-* Search users and their tests
+2. Search users and their tests
-* Add new tests
+3. Add new tests
-* Update test details
+4. Update test details
-* Ban a user
+5. Ban a user
-* Download test details as PDF
+6. Download test details as PDF

 ### Security
 * Highly Secure DB storage : All passwords & sensitive information of users & managers are hashed with md5 hashing using the highly efficient hashlib library of python.
-    * Not even the DB admin can view it. :sparkles:
+    * _Not even the DB admin can view it._ :sparkles:
 * User passwords can only be changed using a security code provided at the time of account creation.

-## :star2:User Interface
+## :star2: User Interface

 * **_User :_**